-- 1. Travel advances may not exceed 100% of the estimated travel expenses as indicated in the travel request.
+1. Travel advances may not exceed 100% of the estimated travel expenses as indicated in the travel requestwhich will ultimately be reimbursed to the traveler.
 When the travel period has ended, the traveler should promptly complete and submit for approval the expense report for the travel period for which they received an advance.
-The cash advance must be reconciled in Concur. - If the traveler was advanced funds in excess of the travel expenses allowed for a particular travel period, the traveler must submit a refund to the University within 10 working days of the traveler's return to their headquarters. - If the travel expenses are greater than or equal to the amount of the advance, the expense report should be completed and submitted to the Travel Office within 10 working days of the traveler's return to their headquarters. - 2.
-A traveler may not have travel advances outstanding for more than one trip at any time without written justification of circumstances which require an exception to this restriction.
+The cash advance must be reconciled in Concur.applied to the expense report in the OMNI system.

+• If the traveler was advanced funds in excess of the travel expenses allowed for a particular travel period, the traveler must submit a refund to the University within 10 working days of the traveler's return to their headquarters.

+• If the travel expenses are greater than or equal to the amount of the advance, the expense report should be completed and submitted to the

+Travel Office within 10 working days of the traveler's return to their headquarters.

+2. A traveler may not have travel advances outstanding for more than one trip at any time without written justification of circumstances which require an exception to this restriction.